Amol0501/merge_conflict/README.md

 # merge_conflict
-The name of the file is README.md
+The name of the fileeeee is README.md
-Some changes by other user
+Many changes byyyyy other user